codecentric/net_automatic_interface/README.md

 ## How to use it?

 1. Install the nuget: `dotnet add package AutomaticInterface`
+2. Tag your class with the `[GenerateAutomaticInterface]` attribute.
+3. The Interface should now be available.

+To validate or use the interface:

-2. Let your class implement the interface, e.g. `SomeClass: ISomeClass`
+1. Let your class implement the interface, e.g. `SomeClass: ISomeClass`
+2. 'Go to definition' to see the generated interface.
-3. Build Solution, the Interface should now be available.
+3. Build Solution to compile the interface.

 Any errors?
 Ping me at: christiian.sauer@codecentric.de